epics-extensions/EPNix/docs/ioc/tutorials/integration-tests.md

 ## Next steps

+For a more complex usage of EPNix NixOS integration tests, see the {doc}`../user-guides/testing/integration-tests` guide.

-You can examine other NixOS test examples:
+You can also examine other NixOS test examples:

 - In the [EPNix' ioc/tests] folder, for IOC tests,
 - In the [EPNix' nixos/tests] folder, for EPICS-related NixOS services tests,